-5-Day Uganda Primates and Cultural Heritage Safari
+5-Day Uganda Gorilla & Chimp Safari with Cultural Heritage

 Most people come to Uganda to see the “Big Five” or the mountain gorillas.
 While these are life-changing sights, the true heart of the country is found in its people.
 This five-day journey is designed for the curious traveler, the student of culture, and the diaspora visitor returning to their roots.
 We focus on a Deep Uganda experience that balances primate conservation with the living history of the Batwa and Ankole communities.